slivering/VinaSmol-Unaite/vinasmol/training/README.md

 ## Recipe

+> [!WARNING]
+>
+> The current implementation is based on standard continued pretraining without any kind of parameter freezing.
+EEVE is planned to be implemented soon but requires modifications to the default LitGPT training script.

 ### Vocabulary extension

 We use the [Efficient and Effective Vocabulary Extension](https://arxiv.org/abs/2402.14714v1) method (EEVE), which encompasses both tokenization and training.